 - Investments under Venture Capital Trust schemes, such as EIS.

-There are many examples of where you can make Self-Assessment errors.
-Therefore, extra care and attention are required when you complete your tax return.
+There are many examples of where you can make Self Assessment errors.
+If you file your return with incorrect details on it will effectively be a false Self Assessment tax return and it will then need correcting.
+Therefore, extra care and attention are required when you complete your tax return, either yourself or via your accountant.

 If you miss the filing deadline